Learn more about Teach For America's work in the Memphis region.

 Fully half of our alumni remain in the classroom.
 As teachers who are mastering their craft, they’re working to reimagine how students see themselves in history; they’ve been awarded national prizes and fellowships like the Sontag Prize and the Emerging Human Capital Leaders Initiative Fellowship; they’ve gone viral nationally and internationally for their support of students as they walk home from school and in building their confidence in a world that doesn’t always support them; they’ve established libraries where there are none, and so much more.

 Our alumni also lead outside of schools to bring about change for our students.
 They’ve founded student-centered organizations like The College Initiative,Let’s Innovate Through Education, and Memphis Inner-City Rugby, all of which have proven results in increasing students’ academic outcomes as well as ensuring students are able to get into—and stay in—college.
-They’ve founded organizations like ALL Memphis, which works to increase student literacy rates by adapting a model used to help dyslexic students and applying it to all students.
+They’ve founded organizations like ALL Memphis, which works to increase student literacy rates by adapting a model used to help students with dyslexia and applying it to all students.
 They’ve founded initiatives like Incarcerated Youth Speaking Out for Change which works with students in the criminal justice system to recommend changes in the systems that could have prevented their current realities.
 They work in organizations like CodeCrew that helps Black youth gain access to coding skills for the 21st century.

 Our alumni are also working to make Memphis itself vibrant.
 They lead innovative social ideas that bring millennials together in community; they’re leading organizations like JUICE Orange Mound that taps into the power of the Orange Mound neighborhood to strengthen it from within; they’re helping Memphians get fit by serving on the board of our new bike-share programs; they lead community development corporations to strengthen South Memphis; and more.